resource-watch/slate/source/includes/api/_before_you_get_started.md

 Please keep in mind that some API resources might not use the `application` field.
 Filtering capabilities may also vary from one resource to another.
 Always make sure you check the specific documentation for the `application` field of the corresponding API resource.

+### Usage of applications for access management

+As you'll be able to understand from reading the [General notes on RW API users](#general-notes-on-rw-api-users) section, RW API users' values in the `application` field are also used to determine if a given user can administrate a given API resource.
+Typically, to manipulate said RW API resource, that resource and the user account must have at least one overlapping value in the `application` field.

+Keep in mind that it’s up to each RW API service to define how they restrict or allow actions based on these or other factors.
+Refer to the documentation of each resource and endpoint for more details on restrictions they may have regarding the usage of the `application` field for access management.

 <!-- ## Authentication

 TODO